tpaschalis/tpaschalis.github.io/reading.md

 Unfortunately, not what I was looking for.
 Maybe the material was *too* distilled, and needed that extra context and depth

 * [Cloud Native Patterns: Designing change-tolerant software](https://www.amazon.co.uk/Cloud-Native-Designing-change-tolerant-software/dp/1617294292) by Cornelia Davis
 Overall a solid book, and it picked up the pace as it went on.
-Even though it doesn't cover any greenfield advances, it succintly describes most of the things I've learned by practice when working with distributed software and not in a shallow way.
+Even though it doesn't cover any greenfield advances, it succinctly describes most of the things I've learned by practice when working with distributed software and not in a shallow way.
 Huge +1 for the hands-on examples that exist.

 ### Non-Technical
 * [Radical Candor](https://www.amazon.com/Radical-Candor-Revised-Kick-Ass-Humanity/dp/1250235375) by Kim Scott